chandankr014/airpy-tool/Documentation.md

 ### 4. **Unit Inconsistency Correction**

 **What it does:**
+- First applies all standard cleaning methods (outlier removal, repeat detection, etc.) to create "_clean" versions of all pollutants
+- Then specifically handles nitrogen compounds (NO, NO2, NOx) for unit consistency correction
-- Automatically detects when different stations report the same pollutant in different units
+- Automatically detects when different stations report nitrogen compounds in different units
 - Converts all measurements to a standard unit (μg/m³)
-- Specifically handles nitrogen compounds (NO, NO2, NOx) which are often reported inconsistently
+- Creates "_CPCB" suffixed columns for unit-corrected nitrogen compounds

 **Why it's necessary:**
 Different monitoring stations sometimes report the same pollutant in different units.
 For example, some stations might report NO2 in "parts per billion" (ppb) while others use "micrograms per cubic meter" (μg/m³).
 Without conversion, comparing data between stations would be meaningless.

 **How it works:**
+This is a **two-step process**:

+**Step 1: General Cleaning**
+- Raw data is cleaned using outlier detection, repeat removal, and other methods
+- Results are saved with "_clean" suffix (PM25_clean, PM10_clean, Ozone_clean)

+**Step 2: Unit Correction (Nitrogen Compounds Only)**
 - Uses chemical equations to validate unit consistency
 - For nitrogen compounds: NO + NO2 = NOx (this relationship must hold true)
 - Tests different unit combinations to find the correct one
 - Automatically converts all measurements to the standard unit
+- Results are saved with "_CPCB" suffix (NO_CPCB, NO2_CPCB, NOx_CPCB)

 **Example:**
 ```
+Step 1: Raw → Clean
+Station A: NO2_raw = 25 ppb    →  NO2_clean = 25 (outliers removed, but units not yet corrected)
+Station B: NO2_raw = 47 μg/m³  →  NO2_clean = 47 (outliers removed, but units not yet corrected)

+Step 2: Clean → Unit Corrected
-Station A: NO2 = 25 ppb    →  Converts to: 47 μg/m³
+Station A: NO2_clean = 25      →  NO2_CPCB = 47 μg/m³ (converted from ppb)
-Station B: NO2 = 47 μg/m³  →  Keeps as: 47 μg/m³
+Station B: NO2_clean = 47      →  NO2_CPCB = 47 μg/m³ (already in correct units)
 ```

 ### 5. **Data Gap Interpolation**